SaiGonBreak/SaiGonKit/_posts/2018-10-05-Jailbreaks-Demystified.md

 Saigon:~ geosn0w$

 ```
-Doing a `tar xvf` will extract the contents to a "Payload" folder.
+Doing a <code class="high">tar xvf</code> will extract the contents to a "Payload" folder.
 So the IPA file that gets deployed on the phone is actually ipa1.
-As you can see, there is a file called `embedded.mobileprovision` which contains the enterprise certificate.
+As you can see, there is a file called <code class="high">embedded.mobileprovision</code> which contains the enterprise certificate.
 If we Right-click on it and select "Get Info", Finder is capable to show us some information about the embedded certificate.
 As you can see, it belongs to "Hefei Bo Fang", whatever that is.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/15067741/46533169-a763df00-c871-11e8-884b-fa51df3b0f6e.png"/>